In the business-to-consumer relationship, the topic of PDF/A also crosses over to the consumer.

 What does it mean without metadata?
 Metadata is everywhere.
 We have to deal with it each and every day; sometimes its critical for us sometimes its in our way.
 Although metadata is so ubiquitous the term itself has no broad awareness in our society.
 Ask your friends what metadata is all about and if they are not IT specialists you might not get an answer.
 But youll find metadata on every milk bottle, every pharmaceutical product and on the passport in your wallet.
 But what would happen if there would be no metadata at all?

-Many cultural institutions (scientific and public libraries as well as state, private and ecclesiastic archives) are digitizing valuable cultural assets such as books, prints and maps, in order to preserve the historic originals and to securely store them in the most optimal environmental conditions.
-In addition, the approach is to digitalize these originals in a high quality and resolution, or, in the best case, the highest quality and resolution according to the current technical stateincreasingly using PDF/A. Would you like to learn more about the advantages of PDF/A?
+These days, many cultural institutions (scientific and public libraries as well as state, private and ecclesiastic archives) are digitializing valuable cultural assets such as books, prints and maps.
+Along with the aim of enabling a broad public or scientific use or to protect valuable originals from direct access, this process is used in order to preserve the historic originals and to securely store them in the most optimal environmental conditions.

 The articles of this chapter contain the content of the Conference-Track A: Archives & Libraries, Public Sector/ eGovernment.